 - Must be at least 18 years of age

 - Basic understanding of nutrition and a healthy diet

 - Desire to help others obtain their nutritional and optimal health goals

-- Comprehensive manuals, online resources, video presentations, practice exam and online final exam.
+- Comprehensive manuals and/or digital textbooks, online resources, video presentations, practice exam and online final exam.

 - Passing an online exam with 85% or higher.